 To start the docker VM, run the following command:

 Once the local folder is mapped to the docker VM, to access the folder, connect it to docker VM first, add a folder in VM and then mount the host folder to the VM folder.

-In order to change the CPU or RAM of the docker VM, set the same using the Oracle VM Virtual box.
-Consider the system tab below default VM.
+To change the CPU or RAM of the docker VM, set the same using the Oracle VM Virtual Box.
+Consider the system tab below the default VM.

 Windows OS With Hyper-V

 It is quite simple to install Docker on the Operating system with Hyper-V. After the installation is complete, a docker icon will be displayed in the notification area.
-In order to change the RAM/CPU, right click on the icon and use settings option from menu as shown in the figure.
+To change the RAM/CPU, right-click on the icon and use the settings option from the menu as shown in the figure.

 Docker makes it more easy and fast to recreate/create an environment that can be shared or shipped.
 With the help of Docker Hub, many new technologies that are preconfigured can be explored.

-As you have learnt that Docker software helps in developing image that appears like virtual machine template.
+As you have learned that Docker software helps in developing an image that appears like a virtual machine template.
 It later executes that image instance in a container.
-Now you also know how .net development company experts perform asp.net core deployment with Docker Hub.
-Still if there is any doubt, ask the experts directly in comments.
+Now you also know how experts of Asp.net development company India perform .net core deployment with Docker Hub.
+Still, if there is any doubt, ask the experts directly in the comments.